The Scoop On The Electric Streetcar

 Whether enjoying a drink and a bite to eat at one of Downtown Kenosha's many locally owned eateries, walking along the lakefront promenade, or shopping at a downtown boutique, you can hear the "clang clang" of the streetcar and watch it travel by.
 Even better than watching it, is riding it.
 Just look for the streetcar signs for a boarding stop and climb aboard.
 There's not a bad seat to be found.

-Within steps from the Electric Streetcar are The Civil War Museum, Kenosha Public Museum, Dinosaur Discovery Museum, Rhode Center for the Arts, the Pollard Gallery, and Saturday morning farmers markets.
+Within steps from the Electric Streetcar are The Civil War Museum, Kenosha Public Museum, Dinosaur Discovery Museum, Rhode Center for the Arts, Pollard Gallery, and the Saturday morning farmers markets.
 Simply pull the rope above the window to let the conductor know when you want to get off.
 Across the harbor, you'll see the Kenosha History Center, the Southport Light Station Museum with its 1866 Southport Lighthouse (available to climb in the summer), and the red North Pier Lighthouse, which was built in 1906.
 Then there are the sailboats, jet skis, and fishing lines along the shore to watch.
-And on a clear day, you can look to the south and see the Chicago skyline from the streetcar!

 Whether they are streetcar buffs visiting from around the country or overseas, groups touring the Kenosha Area, former classmates having a reunion, lakefront visitors attending a festival or families on vacation, thousands upon thousands of people have boarded Kenosha's Electric Streetcars.
 The streetcars are a popular form of transportation during lakefront events, including the Fourth of July celebration.
 The streetcars are also an integral part of Downtown Kenosha events, with Santa Claus or the Easter Bunny often going along for the ride.
 Whatever the season, be sure to bring your camera to take home great streetcar photos.